ckunte/latex-snippets-st/README.md

   <figcaption>Key-bindings in action.</figcaption>
 </figure>

+This is now enabled by the included sublime key file in the package.

+* * *

+### Superseded manual settings for the above key bindings

 To be able to do this, I park the following key-binding instructions into _Settings &rarr; Key Bindings &rarr; Default (OS).sublime-keymap_.
 The context part below ensures that these only work with LaTeX files.

 ```json